Abugida: Indic (Brahmic)

 In many abugidas, there is also a diacritic to suppress the inherent vowel, yielding the bare consonant.
-In Devanagari, क् is k, and ल् is l.
+In Devanagari, प् is p, and फ् is ph.
 This is called the virāma or halantam in Sanskrit.
-It may be used to form consonant clusters, or to indicate that a consonant occurs at the end of a word.
-Thus in Sanskrit, a default vowel consonant such as क does not take on a final consonant sound.
+It may be used to form consonant clusters or to indicate that a consonant occurs at the end of a word.
+Thus in Sanskrit, a default vowel consonant such as फ does not take on a final consonant sound.
 Instead, it keeps its vowel.
-For writing two consonants without a vowel in between, instead of using diacritics on the first consonant to remove its vowel, another popular method of special conjunct forms is used in which two or more consonant characters are merged to express a cluster, such as Devanagari: क्ल kla.
-(Some fonts display this as क् followed by ल, rather than forming a conjunct.
+For writing two consonants without a vowel in between, instead of using diacritics on the first consonant to remove its vowel, another common method of special conjunct forms is used in which two or more consonant characters are merged to express a cluster, as in Devanagari's अप्फ appha.
+(Some fonts display this as प् followed by फ, rather than forming a conjunct.
 This expedient is used by ISCII and South Asian scripts of Unicode.)
-Thus a closed syllable such as kal requires two aksharas to write.
+Thus a closed syllable such as phaṣ requires two aksharas to write: फष् phaṣ.

-The Róng script used for the Lepcha language goes further than other Indic abugidas, in that a single akshara can represent a closed syllable: Not only the vowel, but any final consonant is indicated by a diacritic.
+The Róng script used for the Lepcha language goes further than other Indic abugidas, in that a single akshara can represent a closed syllable: Not only the vowel but any final consonant is indicated by a diacritic.
 For example, the syllable [sok] would be written as something like s̥̽, here with an underring representing /o/ and an overcross representing the diacritic for final /k/.
-Most other Indic abugidas can only indicate a very limited set of final consonants with diacritics, such as /ŋ/ or /r/, if they can indicate any at all.
+Most other Indic abugidas can indicate only a very limited set of final consonants with diacritics, such as /ŋ/ or /r/, if they can indicate any at all.

 Ethiopic

-In Ethiopic or Ge'ez script, fidels (individual "letters" of the script) have "diacritics" that are fused with the consonants to the point that they must be considered modifications of the form of the letters.
-Children learn each modification separately, as in a syllabary; nonetheless, the graphic similarities between syllables with the same consonant are readily apparent, unlike the case in a true syllabary.
+In Geʽez script, fidels (individual "letters" of the script) have diacritics that are fused with the consonants to the point that they must be considered modifications of the form of the letters.
+Children learn each modification separately, as in a syllabary; nonetheless, the graphic similarities between syllables with the same consonant are readily apparent, unlike in a true syllabary.

-Though now an abugida, the Ge'ez script, until the advent of Christianity (ca. AD 350), had originally been what would now be termed an abjad.
-In the Ge'ez abugida (or fidel), the base form of the letter (also known as fidel) may be altered.
+Though now an abugida, the Geʽez script, until the advent of Christianity (c.
+AD 350), was what would now be termed an abjad.
+In the Geʽez script (or fidel), the letter's base form (also called fidel) may be altered.
 For example, ሀ hä [hə] (base form), ሁ hu (with a right-side diacritic that does not alter the letter), ሂ hi (with a subdiacritic that compresses the consonant, so it is the same height), ህ hə [hɨ] or [h] (where the letter is modified with a kink in the left arm).